mhalushka/miRge3_build/docs/source/quick_start.md

   -db,    --mir-DB             name of the database to be used (Options: miRBase, miRGeneDB) (Required) -on,    --organism-name      name of the organism [Note: name should be one word and use "_" as separator if necessary] (Required)
-  -cpu,   --threads            the number of processors to use for trimming, qc, and alignment (Default: 1) -pbwt,  --bowtie-path        path to system&sbquo;s directory containing bowtie binary (Required if bowtie is not in the environment path)
+  -cpu,   --threads            the number of processors to use for trimming, qc, and alignment (Default: 1) -pbwt,  --bowtie-path        path to system's directory containing bowtie binary (Required if bowtie is not in the environment path)

 ```